DinoJetPilot/code-2-self/README.md

 # Notes
 This repository is for web development references & notes.
-List of possible tasks/topics below.
+List of possible tasks/topics to study and practice.

 ------------
 ### GENERAL